Samreay/TaipanDB/doc/dbschema/catalogues.rst

 Catalogue files should be provided as FITS tables.

 .. note::
-    Database column names are typically case-insensitive; however, FITS table column names tend to be case-sensitive.
+    PostGres database column names are typically case-insensitive; however, FITS table column names tend to be case-sensitive.

+..
     Some use cases of this software may not require all of the database columns listed below.
 However, the existence of these columns is a requirement to keep both :any:`taipandb` and :any:`taipan` operational.
 Therefore, if a column is not required, it is recommended that you place a suitable dummy value in that column.
-It would also be necessary to check the priority computation function (:any:`taipan.simulate.logic`) you are using to make sure this dummy value does not cause unexpected behaviour.
-Alternatively, you could write your own priority computation funtion.
+It would also be necessary to check the priority computation function you are using (the main ones may be found in :any:`taipan.simulate.logic`) to make
+    sure this dummy value does not cause unexpected behaviour.
+Alternatively, you could write your own priority computation funtion which only looks at the database information you are interested in.

 Current ingest mapping
 ----------------------